Socialcap-app/docs/README.md

 # Socialcap Docs

-General documentation for the `docs.socialcapp.app` site
+Index to documentation and the `docs.socialcapp.app` site builder

 ## Videos